leenath001/Option-Tools/README.md

 ## equity_bidask(ticker)
 Provides bid/ask price of specified security.
 Outputs bidask [0], bid [1], and ask [2]

+## opt_data_IVchain(ticker)
+Provides option data for OTM puts/calls.
+Pandas DF is arranged as follows [OTM puts, OTM calls].
+Use case is for plotting vol smile/3d vol surface
+*  OTM options are used as they are more actively traded, providing accurate data.

 ## IV_solver(S0,K,r,T,N,type,MKT_price,IV_guess)
 Uses Binomial_Tree_Eur and scipy to solve for IV.
 Currently troubleshooting